OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/24 October 2009.md

 - Higher-level connections are forming among practitioners.
 - A clear sense of community is emerging within the forum.
 - Only those practicing breathing and meditation (and making some dietary changes) will be considered full members.
-- Membership includes personal responsibility and minimal active participation requirements (e.g., logging meditation activity, detox, online forum involvement).
 - **Teachers** must be ordained and attend workshops; psychopathic individuals will be filtered out through training requirements.
 - Progress and participation in the forum and workshops are key to advancement through the five membership levels.
 - Levels include: **Listeners**, **Active Members**, **Teachers**, **Teachers of Teachers**, and **Elders**.

----

-## Books, Research, and Cultural Commentary

-- The group has nearly completed the **Statement of Principles**, which is seen as a groundbreaking and clear articulation of esoteric and legal alignment.
-- The document is described by the Cs as "the clearest and most cogent statement of its kind" and needs to be shared as soon as possible.

 ---